Best Route Assistant

 • find the Best Route Assistant

-• plan a route with road restrictions and route preferences
+• plan a route taking road restrictions and route preferences into account

-• show alternative routes, avoid toll roads and exclude countries
+• show alternative routes, avoid toll roads, and exclude countries along the route

-• set the vehicle profile and the emission class
+• set the vehicle profile and emission class

 • use the route cost calculator